Delaware Labor Laws Guide

 Delaware break laws

-According to the US Department of Labor, employers must provide a 30-minute meal break for every 7.5 hours of work per day.
+According to Delaware state law, employers must providea 30-minute meal break for every 7.5 hours of work per day.

 The break should be used after the first 2 hours worked and before the last 2 hours worked.